16th Karmapa, Rangjung Rigpe Dorje

-The 16th Karmapa, Rangjung Rigpe Dorje (August 14, 1924 – November 5, 1981) is the 16th Gyalwa Karmapa and the spiritual leader of the Karma Kagyu lineage of Tibetan Buddhism.
+The 16th Karmapa, Rangjung Rigpe Dorje (August 14, 1924 – November 5, 1981) was the 16th Gyalwa Karmapa and the spiritual leader of the Karma Kagyu lineage of Tibetan Buddhism.
 He is of the oldest line of reincarnate lamas in Vajrayana Buddhism, known as the Karmapas whose coming was predicted by the Buddha in the Samadhiraja Sutra.
 The 16th Karmapa was considered to be a "living Buddha" and was deeply involved in the transmission of Tibetan Vajrayana Buddhism to Europe and North America following the Chinese invasion of Tibet.
 He was known as the "King of the Yogis", and is the subject of numerous books and films.

 Biography

 Birth

 The 16th Karmapa was born in Denkhok in the Kingdom of Derge in Kham eastern Tibet near the Dri Chu River (Ch.
 Yangtze).
 The previous Karmapa Khakyab Dorje (1871-1922) left a letter setting forth the circumstances of his next incarnation.
 The 15th Karmapa's close attendant, Jampal Tsultrim, possessed the letter of prediction, which matched exactly with the process the 11th Tai Situpa was already undertaking to find the 16th Karmapa, Rangjung Rigpe Dorje.